London is the perfect Metropolis for all your big city needs.

 Everything from Government Take Over, Lizard People, and Scientology.

-It’s great for a laugh and some people watching.
+It’s great for a laugh and people watching.

 Regent’s Park might be the most famous of the London parks.